Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 Micronutrients

-Mineral micronutrients, naturally present in soil, are required by plants in lower quantities than macronutrients and therefore deficiencies are uncommon.
 Montana’s micronutrient fertilizer guidelines (for B, Cu, Fe, Mn, and Zn) are independent of crop.
-General guidelines for micronutrient fertilizer rates based on soil test results are given in Developing Fertilizer Recommendation for Agriculture.
-One exception is Cl, the only micronutrient with a confirmed deficiency in Montana, documented only in wheat.
-For wheat, apply about 20 lb Cl/acre if plants appear Cl deficient or soil levels are below 12 lb Cl/acre.
-If K needs are met with 50 lb KCl (0-0-60)/acre, this should more than meet the crop’s Cl needs.
+Boron and Mn deficiencies are uncommon in Montana.
+General guidelines for micronutrient fertilizer rates based on soil test results are given in Developing Fertilizer Recommendation for Agriculture .
+Soil analysis is not a good predictor of Cl fertilizer need.
+Wheat is the most sensitive to Cl deficiency.
+Apply about 20 lb Cl/acre if plants appear Cl deficient or soil levels are below 12 lb Cl/acre.
+Applying 50 lb KCl (0-0-60-50Cl)/acre should meet wheat’s Cl needs.

-Calculation Box 4.
-Cost per pound of N and cost per acre of urea.
+CALCULATION BOX 4.
+Fertilizer rate and cost per pound of N and per acre

-Cost/lb N = cost of fertilizer per ton / (2000 lb x nutrient fraction)
+Cost/lb N = price of fertilizer per ton / (2000 lb x nutrient fraction)

 = $0.43/lb N (note: NOT per lb fertilizer)